Getting a Postwar Steam Whistle to Work As it Should

 My preferred solution.

 This is a late Postwar whistle brush plate.
 It has a brass bushing, not just a hole in the fiber board.
 Why is this better? self oiled.
 Less wobble-marble sound.
-Also it touches the shaft in a slightly different location.
+Also it touches the shaft in a slightly different location in case there is wear on the shaft.
 The fiberboard often wears a groove in the shaft that can lead to wobble.
 Just 1 small drop of good oil is all you need after assembly.

 Always check that the brushes move freely in the brush towers before re-assembly.
 This new plate needed new brushes also.